Michel Martelly: Presidency

+In late 2014, repeated election delays fueled months of unrest, with protesters demanding that Martelly step down.
+On 14 December, Laurent Lamothe resigned and was succeeded by Evans Paul, but the protests continued.
+The situation worsened when parliament's term ended on 13 January 2015, with large protests occurring again in Port-au-Prince.
+New election dates were announced in March 2015, both for parliament and for president.
+Martelly was ineligible to run again as Haiti's constitution does not allow for consecutive terms.

 On 9 August 2015, the first election Haiti had under President Michel Martelly took place.
 The citizens voted in the first round to fill two-thirds of the 30-member Senate and the entire 119-member Chamber of Deputies.
 In the capital, groups of young men ripped up paper ballots as heavily armed police shot into the air to re-establish order.
 Rocks were thrown in response before authorities closed the polling station.
 Local media reported the closure of numerous polling places in other parts of the country and scattered arrests of people accused of voting more than once.
-54 polling stations, roughly 5 percent of the total, were closed amid violence and other disruptions.
+54 polling stations, roughly 5 per cent of the total, were closed amid violence and other disruptions.
 The first round of Haiti's presidential election was scheduled for 25 October 2015.

 Presidential elections were held in Haiti on 25 October 2015, alongside local elections and the second round of the legislative elections.
 The runoff of this election were scheduled for 27 December 2015.
 According to preliminary results posted by the Provisional Electoral Council, Jovenel Moïse obtained 32.81% of the preferences, and Jude Célestin won 25.27%.

 After the preliminary results were published on 25 October 2015, Jude Célestin said he did not recognize them.
 His criticism was joined by five other presidential candidates.
-They issued a joint statement denouncing the results as "anti-democratic" and called for the people's vote to be respected.
+They issued a joint statement denouncing the results as "anti-democratic" and calling for the people's vote to be respected.
 Martelly openly declared his support for Moïse.
 The supporters of Célestin protested in the streets, together with the supporters of Jean-Charles Moïse's Platfom Pitit Desalin and supporters of former President Jean-Bertrand Aristide's Fanmi Lavalas party the presidential candidate of which, Maryse Narcisse, finished fourth behind Jean-Charles Moïse and also denounced the results during a news conference.
-The protesters threw rocks and burned tires.
+The protesters threw rocks and burned tyres.
 The police responded with tear gas and made some arrests.
 The police also stopped and searched the vehicle of a former top government prosecutor, Claudy Gassant, who is a supporter of Moïse.

 Martelly resigned the presidency on 10 February 2016, leaving Haiti without a president for a week.
 On 17 February 2016, he was succeeded by Jocelerme Privert who served as interim president.
 Amid allegations of fraud in the 2015 elections, Privert created a month-long verification commission to restore legitimacy to the electoral process.
 In May 2016, the commission audited ~13,000 ballots and determined that the elections had been dishonest and recommended a complete redo of the election.